 Other advantages will come to you in the future as a college student and employee.
 Believe it or not, what you choose to do now in your spare time makes a difference later in your life.
 Employers and college recruiters look for people who have volunteered their time and have worked on special service projects.
 It shows what an outstanding individual you are!
 There are many teen clubs around the country whose members receive recognition for the wonderful things they do.
 We think our young people should too!

 HOW DOES ENROLLMENT WORK?
-Enrollment is July 1st through September 30th and space is limited so be sure to complete and return forms in advance.
-If you are between the ages of 13-17 you can access the forms below (ACT Roster/Hold Harmless Release) or call 260-427-2590.
-If there's an opening in the program, we will send you enrollment forms to complete and return within two weeks with the $35 enrollment fee (VISA/Mastercard, cash, or check made payable to CIty of Fort Wayne with ACT Teen in the memo.)
+Enrollment is July 1st through September 30th and space is limited so be sure to complete and return your forms in advance.
+If you are between the ages of 13-17 you can access the forms below (ACT Roster/Hold Harmless Release) or call 260-427-2590 to have the forms mailed to you to complete and return within two weeks with the $35 enrollment fee (VISA/Mastercard, cash, or check made payable to CIty of Fort Wayne with ACT Teen in the memo.)
 If forms and fee are not returned within two weeks, we cannot guarantee the student's place in the program.
 If the program is full, we will add the students name to our waiting list and call as soon as an opening occurs.
 Enrollment for each year runs July 1st - September 30th.

 To download enrollment forms click below.
 Please fill out both forms and mail to the attention of the Humane Education Dept, Animal Care & Control, 3020 Hillegas Road, Fort Wayne, IN 46808.

 ACTs are held to a high standard of conduct for the safety of participants and the safety of the animals in our care.
 Any student who repeatedly disregards safety rules such as opening animal cages without permission, entering areas that are off limits or going inside the cage of a dog will be excused from the program.
 ACT fees will not be refunded.